How to Involve Student Volunteers

 in Your Activity Program

-In order to run efficiently, most nursing homes and assisted living facilities require the use of student volunteers to help out with activities.
-There are plenty of activities with which these student volunteers can assist.
+In order to run efficiently, most senior facilities require the use of student volunteers to help out with activities.
+So how can you involve teenagers in your activity program?